-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 This is one of the fastest smartphones I’ve ever used.

 Samsung packed the S23 Ultra to the brim with high-powered specs.
-Not only can you get 8GB or 12GB of RAM and up to 1TB of UFS 4.0 storage (a.k.a. the fastest storage available on smartphones), but there’s also a specially-tuned Snapdragon 8 Gen 2 processor.
+Not only can you get 8GB or 12GB of RAM and up to 1TB of UFS 4.0 storage (aka the fastest storage available on smartphones), but there’s also a specially tuned Snapdragon 8 Gen 2 processor.
 It’s essentially the same chip you’ll find in other 2023 Android flagships like the OnePlus 11, but Samsung convinced Qualcomm to let them crank up the CPU and graphics a bit so the S23 series is slightly faster than the rest.

 The extra power is evident in the chart below, where we compare the OnePlus 11’s Geekbench scores to those on the S23 Ultra.
 Of course, Apple’s A16 Bionic inside the iPhone 14 Pro is still the most powerful chip, but the 8 Gen 2 For Galaxy doesn’t fall far behind.